kevinschaper/orphanet-koza-transform/README.md

 # orphanet-koza-transform
-A quick one-off koza transform of Orphanet gene to disease data
+A quick one-off Koza transform of Orphanet gene to disease data

 To make it do a thing:
  * poetry install